 - Water used in the preparation of caffeinated beverages should conform to the standards of packaged drinking water in all parameters as specified in the regulations

-- Essential composition will include caffeine not less than145mg per litre and not more than 300mg per litre
+- The essential composition will include caffeine not less than145mg per liter and not more than 300mg per liter

-- Beverage may contain the following substances at the specified maximum levels of per day consumption:
+- The beverage may contain the following substances at the specified maximum levels of per day consumption:

 - Taurine – 2000mg

 - Any additional item or ingredient added will be subject to FSSAI approval based on safety assessment and substantiating scientific evidence.

 - Label declaration will carry the words “consume not more than 500 ml per day”